 There are many options available to take care of your child, though – daycare, nanny, or getting a family member (e.g. a grandparent, an uncle, or aunt who lives in the house or nearby).
 We explore the last option in this write-up, especially in terms of its pros and cons.

-Considering the amount one needs to shell out for a good daycare, a relative caring for your child would mean that you save INR 5,000-10,000 per month.
-Some relatives may even refuse any payment, but on the whole, it is pretty likely that you will still save quite a wad of money on childcare
+Considering the amount one needs to shell out for a good daycare, a relative caring for your child would mean that you save a lot of money per month.
+Some relatives may even refuse any payment if you offer, but on the whole, it is pretty likely that you will still save quite a wad of money on childcare.

-Most likely, if you were all raised in a similar fashion, your relative and you will have similar views on nutrition, screen-time, sleep routines and disciplining.
-This means that your child does not feel a disconnect when you take care of him and when the relative takes care of him
+Most likely, if you were all raised in a similar fashion, your relative and you will have similar views on nutrition, screen-time, sleep routines, and discipline.
+This means that your child does not feel a disconnect when you take care of him/ her and when the relative takes care.

 They do not disappear from work without notice.
 Since it is a relative you will know what is happening in their lives and can plan for an alternative in advance if they are expected to be unavailable in the future.